 Isn’t the natural world fascinating?
 Volcanoes are some of the deadliest, most imposing yet most intriguing parts of our planet.
-They are enthralling to watch from afar, but when it comes to being within safe range of a volcano, you’re going to need to be a few miles back!
+They are enthralling to watch from afar, but when it comes to being within a safe range of a volcano, you’re going to need to be a few miles back!

 In this fact file, we’ll take a look at some interesting bits and pieces about these natural formations, and why we are all still so intrigued by them.
-Here’s some fun facts about volcanoes!
+Here are some fun facts about volcanoes!

 1. There are three types of volcano.

 These are the cinder cone volcano, the stratovolcano, and the shield volcano.
 The cinder cone tends to be the least vicious, with the stratovolcano being the most deadly.

 2. Volcanoes can be good for the landscape!